 For the proper growth and development of your child, it is important that you massage him daily.
 The very act of massaging stimulates the blood flow within the body and increases the sense of well-being, which indirectly boosts the immunity of the baby.
 Use a good massage oil for massaging and massage him gently.
 And while doing so, make sure that the room in which you massage him is warm, especially during the winter season.

 5. Don’t Use Heavy Blankets

-8. Stick to The Vaccination Schedule
+8. Stick to the Vaccination Schedule

-10. Maintaining Your Own Hygiene
+10. Maintain Your Own Hygiene

-11. Taking Care Outdoors
+11. Take Care Outdoors

-12. Include Soup in The Diet
+12. Include Soup in Your Baby’s Diet

-Cuddling your baby lovingly and spending time with him is just as necessary along with other precautionary measures.
+Make sure your child stays hydrated.
+Keep breastfeeding him or giving him water separately.
+If he can drink soups or so, do alternate them appropriately to keep his taste interested and body fluids at a proper level.
+Cuddling your baby lovingly and spending time with him is just as necessary along with taking other precautionary measures.
 Many times, the presence of safety and comfort can help the body combat the infection by itself.
-Although, if the signs and symptoms of the infection tend to start worsening, do contact your doctor right away.
+But if the signs and symptoms of the infection tend to start worsening, do contact your baby’s doctor right away.

 If it’s your baby’s first winter, you are bound to get worried, but by taking the preventive measures beforehand, you can take care of him and keep him safe.
 Maintain proper hygiene in your house and keep your house warm.
 But if you notice that your little one is not feeling well, consult a doctor.